 The rest sheds should be so located so as to minimize the distance to be travelled by the workers from their locations of work considering all the practical constraints iii.
-Other a.
-Permanent/Long duration Rest Sheds
+Other:

 The Rest shelter should be fenced so that it cannot be used as parking area.